nagix/mini-tokyo-3d-toei/USER_GUIDE-en.md

 <img src="images/train-short.jpg" width="200"> <img src="images/train-long.jpg" width="600">

 As you zoom in on the map, you will see a number of connected vehicles based on the actual train vehicle composition.
-For example, the Yamanote Line has 11 vehicles and the Tokaido Line has 11 or 15 vehicles depending on the train.
+For example, the Nippori-Toneri Liner has 5 vehicles and the Toei Shinjuku Line has 8 or 10 vehicles depending on the train.
 The number of vehicles is obtained from real-time data.

 **[Updated on December 16, 2019]** As there was a possibility of conflict with existing patents, we disabled displaying of vehicles corresponding to the train vehicle composition.